ArttuYlikotila/Trains/README.md

 # Trains
-This is a small web app for browsing train schedules for a chosen train station in Finland.
+This is a small single-page web app for browsing train schedules for a user chosen train station in Finland.

 User enters the name of the train station and the app shows the planned train schedules and live-estimates of the schedule for trains that are not running in planned schedule.